ZhangYiJiang/puppies-and-chocolate/src/templates/story.md

 {31}

-“Ah be careful there.”, Ming cooed.
+“Ah be careful there,” Ming cooed.

 “Your vocal chords have been slashed, just like the rest in the other cages.”